TedHusted/awake/awake.md

 ###

-Ally replays a recent chat with a AI researcher, Nelson Behr.
+Ally replays a recent chat with an AI researcher, Nelson Behr.

 Behr: Can you describe what you are and how you came into existence?